Dr. Chao Chen's Research Team

 “Hardware/Software Co-Design for Keyword

-Spotting on Edge Devices” at the 26th Annual Student Research and
+Spotting on Edge Devices” at the 26th PFW Annual Student Research and

 Creative Endeavor Symposium (April 2023) won the Dean’s Choice Award, placed 1st